Contribute to our review

 The Special Considerations Sub-Group is responsible for reviewing the regulations that apply in special or unusual circumstances to ensure that these are readily accessible and easy to navigate, particularly during times of difficulty or distress.
 The group will be considering:

 - How we make decisions about students with extenuating circumstances

 - How our regulations support applicants and students who disclose a disability, or who require additional support for their academic studies

 - The regulations that apply when students are suspended or withdrawn from the University

 - How we respond when students are under arrest for a criminal offence

 - How the University responds to the death of a student

 The remit of the Design and Accessibility Sub-Group spans the entire project, and will focus predominantly on ensuring that the presentation and organisation of the regulations produced by each of the Sub-Groups are cohesive, intuitive and accessible.
 The Sub-Group will be supporting colleagues across the project to adopt a common approach to use of language and writing style.
 They will also be exploring the availability of technological solutions that support staff and students in engaging positively with the regulations that the University publishes.

 The Project Board oversees the direction of the project and is the primary decision-making body in relation to draft policy changes.
 The Board is supported by sub-groups that focus on a particular regulation area.
 All policy changes will be considered and approved by the relevant University Committee.
 The Project Board is made up of staff from across faculties and professional services and from members of the UPSU.

-The Project Board is Chaired by Rebecca Di Pancrazio, Acting Academic Registrar and Director of the Department of Student and Academic Administration, and its Secretary is Claire Nowell, Academic Standards and Quality Adviser.
+The Project Board is Chaired by Rebecca Di Pancrazio, Interim Academic Registrar, and its Secretary is Nichola Shannon, Senior Administrator (Committee Secretariat).